Many advertisers focus only on creatives, but without great Facebook ad copy, your ads won't convert. Learn how to write killer copy here.

 1. Image ads

 Facebook Image ads are some of the most popular ads out there.
 When placed in the feed, which is basically prime real estate on Facebook, they can deliver great results.
 The primary text should be around 125 characters as anything longer will be truncated.
 Any primary text above 125 characters can be seen by clicking the “see more” option.
-The headline allows for 40 characters, and the description is just 30 characters.
+The headline allows for 27 characters, and the description is 27 characters too.

 2. Video ads

 When it comes to video ads, the limits on the ad copy are similar.
 Video ads are a great way to capture your audience’s attention and if done correctly can really drive home a resounding message.
-When placed in the feed, Facebook marketplace, the primary text should be around 125 characters as anything longer will be truncated, the headline allows for 40 characters and the description allows 30 characters.
+When placed in the Feed or Facebook Marketplace, the primary text should be around 125 characters as anything longer will be truncated, and the headline and description allow for 27 characters each.

 3. Carousel ads

-When placed in the news feed, a Carousel ad primary text should follow the same length as both image and video ads, headlines with 40 characters, and descriptions with 20 characters.
+When placed in the News Feed, a Carousel ad's primary text should follow the same length as both image and video ads, headlines with 32 characters, and descriptions with 18 characters.
 You must include a landing page URL as well.
 When placed in the right column, they can only contain a headline of 40 characters and must have a landing page URL.
-When placed in Facebook stories, just the primary text and landing page URL are allowed.
+When placed in Facebook Stories, just the primary text and landing page URL are allowed.

 4. Collection ads